summer00/summer00.github.io/_posts/2020-11-10-release-it-note.md

 24. lingua france
 25. plugged
 26. propagate
+27. accelerating
+28. bulkhead
+29. resilience
+30. capacity
+31. midstream
+32. machinery
+33. malicious
+34. descendant
+35. invalidation
+36. beware

 # Sentence

 1. A postmortem is like a murder mystery.
 You have a set of clues.
 Some are reliable, such as server log copied from the time of the outage.
 Some are unreliable, such as statements from people about what they saw.
 The postmortem can actually be harder to solve than a murder, because the body goes away.
 2. In other words, once you know where to look, it's simple to make a test that finds it.
 3. A stand-alone system that doesn't integrate with anything else is rare, not to mention being almost useless.
+4. Just like we draw trees upside-down with their roots pointing to the sky, our problems cascade upward through the layers.
+5. In other words, the garbage collector will take advantage of all the help you give it before it gives up.
+6. Users in the real world do things that you won't predict or sometimes understand.
+7. Every cache should have an invalidation strategy to remove items from cache when its source data changes.

 第 1 章 生产环境的生存法则 1
 1.1 瞄准正确的目标 1